hauze-v/web-dev/cs50/memory/NOTES.md

 ALso if you declare two strings, s and t, even if they're the same characters, they're addressed in different memory and therefore if you try to compare with == the strings are different.
   Remember that the variable is simply a pointer to the beginnning of the address, the first character.

+If you copy (re-assign) a string variable 's', you're really only copying the address of that variable.
+Remember it's all just a pointer to memory.